 Qualifying papers (QPs): Students complete two qualifying papers (QPs) of the quality expected in peer-reviewed research journals.
 Each QP provides depth in an area of CSD research, and is conducted and written by the student under the guidance of a faculty mentor.
-Students achieve breadthin their research training through the completion of two different QPs, which have different empirical and/or theoretical approaches and are typically done with different mentors as part of a lab rotation.
+Students achieve breadth in their research training through the completion of two different QPs, which have different empirical and/or theoretical approaches.
+These can be done with two different mentors as part of the required lab rotation (see below).
 Each paper is submitted to a committee consisting of the mentor and two readers, and is followed by an oral defense which includes a department-wide presentation about the research paper.
 It is expected that this work will form the basis for conference presentations and journal article submissions.
 Students are expected to complete these two papers within three years.

 Dissertation proposal and dissertation: In the final years of the program, students develop, write, and defend their dissertation proposal and ultimately their dissertation.
 The dissertation is supervised by a faculty mentor(s), but reflects the ideas and empirical contribution of the student, and will further our field’s knowledge in the area of inquiry.

 To read more about the PhD program, view the 2017-2018 PhD Student Handbook.

 For specific research queries about the doctoral program, please contact the faculty member whose interests most reflect your own.
 Learn more about our faculty members' active research.